MicrosoftDocs/dataexplorer-docs/data-explorer/t-sql-query.md

 The Azure Data Explorer query editor supports the use of T-SQL in addition to its primary query language, [Kusto query language (KQL)](kusto/query/index.md).
 While KQL is the recommended query language, T-SQL can be useful for tools that are unable to use KQL or for users who are already familiar with SQL.

 > [!NOTE]
 > The query editor only supports T-SQL `SELECT` statements and doesn't support DDL commands, such as `CREATE`, `ALTER`, or `DROP`.
-For more information about the limitations of using T-SQL with Kusto, see the section on [T-SQL in Kusto](t-sql-in-kusto.md).
+For more information, see [T-SQL in Kusto vs. Microsoft SQL Server](t-sql-in-kusto.md).

 ## Query with T-SQL